lacanoid/pgddl/README.md

 );

 SELECT pg_ddl_script('users'::regclass);

+CREATE TYPE my_enum AS ENUM ('foo','bar');

+SELECT pg_ddl_script('my_enum'::regtype);

 ```

 A number of other functions are provided to extract more specific objects.
-They are used internally by the extension and are possibly subject to change in
+Their names all begin with `pg_ddl_`.
+They are used internally by the extension
-future versions of the extension.
-They are generraly not intended to be used
+and are possibly subject to change in future versions of the extension.
-by the end user.
+They are generally not intended to be used by the end user.
-They are:
+Nevertheless, some of them are:

 - `pg_ddl_create_table(regclass) returns text`